Dutch find 25 migrants in refrigerated container on UK-bound ferry

-THE HAGUE (Reuters) - Authorities found 25 migrants stowed away on a cargo ferry bound for Britain shortly after it left the Netherlands on Tuesday and the vessel quickly returned to the Dutch port of Vlaardingen, emergency services said.
+THE HAGUE (Reuters) - Dutch authorities found 25 migrants stowed away on a cargo ferry bound for Britain shortly after it left the Netherlands on Tuesday and the vessel quickly returned to the Dutch port of Vlaardingen, emergency services said.

-Two of the migrants were taken to hospital for treatment while the other 23 received a medical check-up in the port before being taken away by police for processing, a statement said.
+Two of the migrants were taken to hospital for treatment while the other 23 received a medical check-up in the port before being taken away by police for processing, according to a statement posted on the website of regional emergency services.

+The origins of the migrants is not known, and images of the stowaways being led to busses show mainly young men.

-Authorities found the migrants in a refrigerated container aboard the ferry.
-Sniffer dogs were being used to comb the vessel for other possible stowaways, it said.
+Authorities found the migrants in a refrigerated container on a truck aboard the ferry, the statement said.
+Police told Dutch national broadcaster NOS that they had detained the driver and he was being questioned over his possible involvement in human trafficking.

 The migrants were aboard a Britannia Seaways ferry owned by Danish operator DFDS that had just embarked on a run across the North Sea to Felixstowe in southern England.